Running cf push sub-step commands

 For more information, see Packages in the CAPI documentation.

 Build Staging the app.
-Creating a build combines a Package with a Buildpack and builds it into an executable resource.
+Creating a build combines a Package with a Buildpack and builds it into an executable resource, called a Droplet.

 For more information, see Builds in the CAPI documentation.